 A director may obtain independent advice at the expense of the Company on issues related to the fulfilment of his or her duties as a director, subject to obtaining the approval of the Chair prior to the incurrence of any advisory fees being incurred.

+5.5.
 Resigning Director

-A director who resigns before the expiry of his or her term will identify to the Board his or her reasons for early retirement.
+A director who resigns before the expiry of his or her term will identify to the Board his or her reasons for such resignation.

-ROLE OF THE CHAIR
+6. ROLE OF THE CHAIR

+6.1.
 Chair's Responsibilities